- Rated ( votes)

 This does cause other issues though.
 For one, what if you change your graphics level?
 If that is the case, you need to make edits to every PAK file available.
 To modify all of these files, you must only unarchive one at a time to avoide them from being overridden.
 When you have unarchived a folder, rename the PAK file to filename.pak.bak (where filename is the name of the previous file).
 Windows will then spit out an error saying that it may beome an unreadable file, just laugh and click on Yes.

 Note: If you don't change the filename, then it won't work, even if you have unarchived the contents of the folder.
 This is because PAK files automatically override any existing folders in the same directory.

 Note that in some versions of Windows, file extensions may not be shown automatically, meaning you can't edit the file extension - so when you are changing the name to .pak.bak, it's part of the name you are adding instead of the extension (particularly newer versions of Windows).
 If this is the case, for Windows 7 or Vista, follow this guide.
 For Windows 8 or 10, use this one.
 You can now change the file extension.

 Any changes now made to the files inside the /textures folder will be shown inside the game (providing you have made them to the correct file, of course.
 If not, after changing the graphics level a restart of the game is required).
 To restore, delete any files in the /textures folder, and rename the .pak.bak file to .pak.
 Even better for you, they are still using the old DDS format of Stronghold 2 & Legends, making modding much easier — unlike the old days of having to use a DDS converter, you can now even use Paint.Net to edit the images!

-I never liked the woodcutter in Crusader 2, so I took this chance to change him to the weaponsmith.
+For the purpose of this tutorial, I will be switching the Woodcutter for the Weaponsmith.
 Simply copy the files from the /textures/characters/weaponsmith directory, paste them into the /textures/characters/woodcutter one and rename them to anything (providing the file extension is the same).